-The longer binge drinking continues, the greater the likelihood of developing an alcohol addiction becomes.
+The longer binge drinking continues, the greater the likelihood of developing alcohol addiction.
 Due to this, it’s essential to recognize the symptoms of binge drinking as early as possible.

-While the severity of symptoms is going to look different for everyone, the most common signs of binge drinking are:
+While the severity of symptoms is going to look different for everyone, the most common risks of binge drinking are:

 - Unintended pregnancies

 - Long-term health problems such as liver disease, heart disease, and cancer

 - Memory loss

 - Severe alcohol withdrawal symptoms

 The risks of binge drinking can be both short-term and long-term.
 For instance, alcohol poisoning can take place after just one night of drinking too much.
 On the other hand, long-term consequences like developing cancer can take years to manifest.
 Unfortunately, the long-term effects of binge drinking are often overlooked in favor of the immediate gratification it provides.